About these Terms

 11.1 The Term of each Agreement is set out in that Agreement and may include an initial term, a renewal mechanism, and specific termination rights.

-11.2 Either party may, by written notice, immediately terminate an Agreement if the other party:
+11.2 Termination for material breach.
+Either party may terminate an Agreement immediately by written notice if the other party:

-- (a) breaches any material provision of the Agreement or these Standard Terms and the breach is not remedied within 14 days of receipt of notice requiring it to do so, or is not capable of being remedied; or
+- (a) commits a material breach of the Agreement or these Standard Terms and fails to remedy that breach within 14 days of receiving written notice requiring it to do so; or

-- (b) becomes insolvent, has an administrator, receiver, liquidator, or statutory manager appointed, becomes subject to any form of external administration, or ceases to carry on business.
+- (b) becomes insolvent, enters into voluntary administration, liquidation, or receivership, or ceases to carry on business.

-11.4 Rights of termination for convenience are set out in the applicable Agreement.
+11.4 Termination for convenience.
+Rights of termination for convenience are set out in the applicable Agreement.

-11.6 Termination does not affect any rights, remedies, or obligations that accrued before termination.
+11.5 Termination of the Agreement does not affect any rights, remedies, or obligations that accrued before termination.

 12. Effect of termination and wind-down

-12.1 Unless the applicable Agreement specifies otherwise, on termination (other than for material breach by the Client) the Client's licence to use WorkArc Tooling continues for a default wind-down period of 30 days (the Wind-Down Period).
+12.1 Wind-Down Period.
+Unless the applicable Agreement specifies otherwise, on termination of an Agreement (other than termination for material breach by the Client) the Client's licence to use WorkArc Tooling continues for a default wind-down period of 30 days following the date of termination (the Wind-Down Period).
+The Wind-Down Period exists to allow the Client a reasonable opportunity to transition to alternative systems and avoid sudden operational disruption.

-12.2 During the Wind-Down Period, WorkArc must provide reasonable transition assistance, including handover of Client Data, basic documentation of WorkArc Tooling configuration, and reasonable cooperation with any successor provider.
+12.2 Transition assistance.
+During the Wind-Down Period, WorkArc will provide reasonable transition assistance to support the Client's move to alternative systems, including handover of Client Data, basic documentation of WorkArc Tooling configuration, and reasonable cooperation with any successor provider.
 Additional transition work beyond standard handover will be charged at WorkArc's standard hourly rates.

-- (a) WorkArc must export and hand over all Client Data within 14 days, or as otherwise specified in the Agreement;
+- (a) WorkArc will export and hand over all Client Data to the Client within 14 days of termination, or as otherwise specified in the Agreement;

-- (b) the Client's licence to use WorkArc Tooling continues for the Wind-Down Period, after which the licence terminates and access ceases;
+- (b) the Client's licence to use WorkArc Tooling continues for the Wind-Down Period as set out in clause 12.1, after which the licence terminates and the Client's access to WorkArc Tooling ceases;

 - (c) any Fees accrued up to the date of termination remain payable;

-- (d) the Client must cease using WorkArc Tooling at the end of the Wind-Down Period; and
+- (d) the Client will cease using WorkArc Tooling at the end of the Wind-Down Period; and

-12.4 Where an Agreement is terminated by WorkArc for material breach by the Client, WorkArc may reduce or waive the Wind-Down Period and limit transition assistance.
-WorkArc must still return Client Data in accordance with clause 12.3(a).
+12.4 Termination for Client breach.
+Where an Agreement is terminated by WorkArc for material breach by the Client, WorkArc may, at its discretion, reduce or waive the Wind-Down Period and limit transition assistance.
+WorkArc will still return Client Data to the Client in accordance with clause 12.3(a).

-12.5 Where an Agreement specifies a different wind-down period or different transition obligations, those provisions prevail.
+12.5 Specific Agreement provisions prevail.
+Where an Agreement specifies a different wind-down period or different transition obligations, those provisions prevail over this clause 12.

 13. Limitation of liability

-13.1 Neither party excludes or limits liability for:
+13.1 Exclusions that cannot be limited.
+Neither party excludes or limits liability for:

 - (a) fraud or fraudulent misrepresentation;